theerapatkij/simple-string-parsing/README.md

 ## Choices, limitations and algorithm performance

-I chose javascript in HTML file with **Regular expressions** algorithm for this work.
-Because function javascript on HTML It's easy run and test to whom that I don't know their environment and Regular expressions helps my code a less complexity and easy to maintain.
+I choose javascript in HTML file for this work because javascript function on HTML is easy run and test.
+For whom that I don't know their environment I also choose **Regular expressions** in my code less complex and easy to maintain.

-Maybe other algorithm such as **while loop** with **String operations**.
-It will be faster than Regular expressions.
+Maybe other algorithm such as **while loop** with **String operations** is faster than Regular expressions.
 But If a problem grow bigger, very complex or you need to change something.
-You'll spend much more time to refactoring it.
+You have to spend more time to refactoring it.
-Regular expressions can do complicated work with reasonably priced in my opinion.
+Although Regular expressions are complicated but I think it is reasonable to use.

+The longest word function includes the characters 'A-Z' or 'a-z', and the '-' character as being part of "word" (assume one dash '-' in a middle of word if '-' at beginning, end or double dash '--'.
+It doesn't count in this function.)